Logo LiberaForms Logo LiberaForms

 The idea

-LiberaForms’ development began in 2019 under the name GNGforms.
-However, the idea came two years earlier when neighbours petitioned support for an urban vegetable garden.
-A proprietary online form platform was used to collect signatures and then, after a certain number of signatures had been gathered, the company demanded money, or else.
+When in 2017 neighbours petitioned support for an urban vegetable garden, they used a proprietary online form platform to gather signatures.
+Soon after, to their dismay, they discovered that after a certain number of signatures had been collected, the company demanded money, or else.

 Context and motivation

-Forms are everywhere in today’s online world for inscriptions, surveys, reservations, to name a few.
+Forms are everywhere in today’s online world.
+From inscriptions and surveys, to reservations, to name a few.

-More often that not, people turn to products owned by multinational companies to publish their forms, either because those services are better known or apparently free.
+More often that not, we turn to products owned by multinational companies to publish our forms, either because those services are better known or apparently free.

-However, despite their position of dominance and systematic abuse, digital technologies can also be used to treat people with respect and goodwill.
+However, despite their position of dominance and systematic abuse, we know that digital technologies can also be used to treat people with goodwill!

-LiberaForms is built as part of an Internet free from intrusion and surveillance.
+LiberaForms is built to be part of an Internet free from intrusion and surveillance.

 Chronology